Information For Buyers

 A good breeder will also be telling you about their contract.
 The contract is to protect the puppy for his lifetime and will include items related to your first vet visit, whether this is a show vs pet puppy and information related to the show career, and most importantly that if you can not keep this puppy at any time in its life, the breeder will take it back.
 If possible, you should start looking at puppies well in advance of your planned purchase.
 This may give you a better feel for the quality of dog a kennel produces.

 Your breeder should be your friend and mentor for life and if you buy a show puppy, should be able to give you advice on judges, shows near you, and how to enter an AKC event.
 This information is also available from AKC.
-More importantly, even long distance through pictures and video, WHEN you should embark on a show career.
+More importantly your breeder will help you decide, even long distance through pictures and video, WHEN you should embark on a show or performance career.
 Puppies develop at different rates of speed and the good breeder will know when the timing is right to increase your success rate.

 If you plan on a show career with your youngster, it is important to socialize this puppy around other dogs.
 A puppy kindergarten offered by the local kennel club or training group may be the ticket.
 Socializing with humans is important for a successful pet whether you have purchased a show dog or not.
 Even before your first event, you should attend some shows and watch the ring.
 It is here you will meet your future competitors and pick up tips and information from them.
 You will also get to see how your puppy measures up to those in competition.
 Don’t be shy, most people will be happy to talk to you after their judging.